 PBIS is not a specific intervention or curriculum.
 By focusing on data collection and analyses, PBIS provides a framework of proactive, evidence-based prevention and intervention behavioral strategies that help schools define, teach and support appropriate student behaviors in positive school culture.
+Data is used to provide insight to the problem-solving process.

-In PCS, PBIS is not fully implemented until it is culturally responsive.
-Culturally Responsive PBIS systems (CR-PBIS) are uniquely designed to fit the cultural backgrounds of the individuals they serve.
+In PCS, PBIS is not fully implemented until it is culturally responsive.1 Culturally Responsive PBIS systems (CR-PBIS) are uniquely designed to fit the cultural backgrounds of the individuals they serve.
 This approach sometimes requires educators to change how they think about, support and address student behavior.
 CR-PBIS systems are characterized by:2